Texas National Guard is shooting pepper balls to deter migrants at the border - KTSA

 “I find the tactics used by the Texas National Guard reprehensible,” he said.
 “I believe that the main focus should be on reporting and raising our voice diplomatically about abuses of power, improper use of force, and violation of the rights of migrants.”

-Eduardo Rojas, coordinator de Litigio Estratégico de Fundación para la Justicia, a human rights advocacy group in Mexico City, said Mexico’s government needs to step up and protect migrants from any force the Texas National Guard is using to deter migrants — especially If the projectiles fired by soldiers are crossing the border.
+Eduardo Rojas, legal strategy coordinator for Fundación para la Justicia, a human rights advocacy group in Mexico City, said Mexico’s government needs to step up and protect migrants from any force the Texas National Guard is using to deter migrants — especially if the projectiles fired by soldiers are crossing the border.

 “If the [pepper ball] bullets cross into Mexican territory, it can be considered a violation of Mexico’s national sovereignty,” he said.